charparr/parr-thesis/validation/validation_report.md

 ![alt text](aggregate_results/figs/validation_box.png)

 <p>
-The errors are consistent across time and between the two study areas.
-However, we also want to know whether or not the errors are consistent within each year and study area.
-Does the airborne snow depth retreival perform better or worse with respect to the MagnaProbe ground truth snow depth measurements in certain types of terrain?
-In other words, is there any geographic trend in the errors, or are the errors stationary?
-To answere these questions we prescribe geographic zone labels to different sets of MagnaProbe points for each study area.
-At CLPX we split the points into 4 zones: CLPX East, Imnavait, Imnavait North, and CLPX West.
-These zones were chosen to capture different sampling regimes and the general trend of wind and snow known to exist in this domain: deeper snow and milder winds toward the West in the Kuparuk watershed, and shallower snow with strong katabatic winds toward the East in the Sag watershed.
-Happy Valley is split into four classes: Happy Valley North, Happy Valley South, Watertracks, Crescent Lake, and Happy Valley Stream.
-Assessing errors through these geographic labels should illuminate any potential spatial or snowcover related bias in the errors.
-The results of this analysis indicate no signigicant variance in error across geographic zones when results from all years are considered together (Figures 5 and 6).
-A more detailed look (Figure 7) shows some interannual variation within geographic zones (e.g. Imnavait) but strong intraannual consistency across geographic zones.
+To determine the presence of any geographic trend in the errors, geographic zone labels are presribed to different sets of MagnaProbe points for each study area.
+The CLPX points are divided into 4 zones: CLPX East, Imnavait, Imnavait North, and CLPX West.
+These four zones  capture different MagnaProbe sampling regimes and the generaltrend of wind and snow characteristics known to exist in this domain: deeper snow and milder winds in the West and shallower snow with strong katabatic winds in the East toward the Sag river (REFS).
+Happy Valley is split into five classes: Happy Valley North, Happy Valley South, Watertracks, Crescent Lake, and Happy Valley Stream.
+Total (Figures 5 and 6) and annual (Figure 7) errors are compared across these geographic zones to illuminate any potential geographic or sampling regime bias in the errors.
 </p>

 ###### Figure 5: Violin Plots of Errors by Geographic Zone